ku21fan/COO-Comic-Onomatopoeia/README.md

 <br>

 ## Dataset: COmic Onomatopoeia (COO)
-To facilitate future work, we provide the preprocessed annotation of the COO. <br>
+To facilitate future work, we provide the annotation of the COO. <br>

 ### Prerequisites: Download Manga109 images
 Following [the license of Manga109](http://www.manga109.org/en/download.html),  the redistribution of the image files of Manga109 data is not permitted. <br>